The core mission of the Integrated Marine Observing Network (IMON) is to bring together UK sustained ocean observing.

 UK-IMON membership is open to UK parties participating in, or with interests in, ocean observing.

-If you are interested in the work of the UK Integrated Marine Observing Network, in the first instance please contact the MSCC Secretariat:
+If you are interested in the work of the UK Integrated Marine Observing Network, please contact: